Skip to main content

 Authentication

 v3 uses Bearer token authentication.
 Every request must include an Authorization: Bearer <YOUR_API_KEY> header.
-A missing, malformed, or revoked token returns 401 Unauthorized with the WWW-Authenticate: Bearer header and an empty body.
-See Authentication for the full walkthrough — getting your key, a curl example, the Master and Organization keys, and verifying credentials against /v3/whoami.
+If the token is missing, invalid, or revoked, the API returns 401 Unauthorized with a WWW-Authenticate: Bearer header and an empty response body.
+See Authentication for instructions on generating an API key, making your first authenticated request, using Master and Organization keys, and verifying credentials with /v3/whoami.

 Rate limits